 Nissan Ariya 290kW Performance 87kWh 22kWCh 5dr e-4ORCE Auto

-The 306bhp one has more of a spring in its step.
+The 306bhp one has more of a spring in its step, and manages the 0-62mph sprint in 5.7 seconds.
 It's not going to squeeze the breath from your lungs, but there's significant out-of-corner power and strong A-road overtaking potential.

 The brake pedal is nice and progressive, the regeneration and friction blending seamlessly.
-You can also switch to e-pedal drive, Nissan's system where lifting off the accelerator will bring in the friction if there's not enough regen.
+You can also switch to e-pedal drive, Nissan's system for upping the regen to the extent you'll come to a full stop without touching the brake pedal.
 It's relaxing in town driving, as you don't have to shuffle your foot.

 Nope.
 As with any other EV, neither max regeneration nor e-pedal will give you any more miles to play with: they're just different ways of accessing the same retardation.
 Even in coasting mode, pressing the brake pedal starts by giving regen, and then when that's used up it brings the pads onto the discs.